Drúedain: Analysis

-The "Wodwoses" have been described as a variant of the Green Man, seen here on a medieval misericord in Ludlow.

 Ghân-buri-Ghân is perceived as a "leftover," a prehistoric type of human surviving in the modern world.
 Like the rest of his people, Ghân has a flat face, dark eyes, and wears only a grass skirt.
 He is seen as a good man with a kind of primitive nobility, a classic example of the noble savage.
 He is by no means stupid, and he "refuses to be patronized."
-Susan Pesznecker describes the "Wodwoses", including Tolkien's, as a variant of the medieval Green Man, which she calls "a Pagan symbol of fertility and rebirth".

 The medievalist and Tolkien scholar Verlyn Flieger comments that the Wild Man "is infantile".
 Ghân-Buri-Ghân talks "like a Hollywood Tarzan" using short broken phrases like "Wild Men live here before Stone-houses" and "kill orc-folk".
 She compares him with the "Wild Hobbit" Gollum, who is psychotic, haunted by voices, and who uses "baby-talk", like "cruel little hobbitses": in her view, the Wild Man is "evolutionarily regressive", whereas Gollum is "psychologically regressive".

 Adaptations

 Ghân-buri-Ghân is featured in the promotional expansion card set of The Lord of the Rings Trading Card Game and in the Lord of the Rings board game.
 The image for the latter was designed by the Tolkien illustrator and concept designer John Howe.